 Some of the judges serve on committees with responsibility for developing and implementing policies and procedures for the continual improvement of the functioning of the courts.
-These include the Supreme and District Courts Benchbook Committee; the Supreme and District Courthouse Building Committee; the Learning and Development Committee; the Rules Committee and the District Court judges' committees.
+These include the Supreme and District Courts Benchbook Committee; the Learning and Development Committee; the Rules Committee and the District Court judges' committees.